martingadea/codebase-jkonet-star/docs/pages/benchmarks.rst

 **Running the experiment**
 --------------------------
+We provide the following script to run all the experiments:

 .. tabs::

-   .. tab:: macOS and Ubuntu
+   .. tab:: MacOS and Ubuntu
-    To perform the experiment run the following script.
-Since the script relies on ``parallel`` you need to make sure it is installed, otherwise refer to the :doc:`installation` page.

     .. code-block:: bash